Malcolm Ebiowei: Club career

 Initially signed by Chelsea at the age of five, Ebiowei would go on to represent the Arsenal and Rangers academies.
 He joined Derby County in 2021.

 Ebiowei made his senior debut on 8 February 2022 when he came on as a substitute in the 93rd minute of a 3–1 win against Hull City, replacing Luke Plange.
 On 30 April 2022, Ebiowei scored a first senior goal when he gave already relegated Derby the lead in a 2–0 victory away at Blackpool.

 On 26 June 2022, Ebiowei agreed to join Premier League club Crystal Palace on a five-year contract from the expiration of his Derby County contract on 1 July.
 He made his club debut in the opening match of the 2022–23 season as an 86th-minute substitute for Eberechi Eze.

 On 19 January 2023, Ebiowei joined Hull City on loan for the remainder of the 2022–23 season.

+On 1 February 2024, Ebiowei joined Belgian Pro League club RWD Molenbeek on loan for the remainder of the season.

+On 2 August 2024, Ebiowei joined EFL Championship club Oxford United on a season long loan.
+On 3 January 2025 this loan deal was cut short and he returned to Crystal Palace.

+On 5 August 2025, he joined EFL League One club Blackpool on a two-year deal, with an option to extend for a further year.

+A month later on 4 September 2025, it was announced that he had left Blackpool by mutual consent after making four appearances.